peanutprotocol/endless-ring/README.md

 These are also key concepts of love, whether it's affectionate, familiar, brotherly, or romantic love.
 To express it to family, a friend, or a romantic partner in an eternal and immutable way seems very valuable.

 We took inspiration from Lukso and the idea of combining digital & physical.
 A physical ring that also a very personal voice message that will last forever, and can be tied to you thanks to Lukso.
-We took inspiration from the concept of the ERC751Y and LSP8-IdentifiableDigitalAsset [[@Hugo pls include standard name]] and voice as a personal identifier.
+We took inspiration from the concept of the ERC751Y and LSP8-IdentifiableDigitalAsset and voice as a personal identifier.

 Endless rings will cross the boundaries of physical world and metaverse worlds as the same ring with the same message will be wearable across these worlds.